nitlang/nitutorial/wiki/pages/mission_12_01.md

 <span class="hl str">end</span>
 </pre>

-Implement a program that takes a legolas file as an argument and draw things.
+Implement a program that takes a logolas file as an argument to draw things.

-Note that the atùin (the cursor) should starts at the middle of the canevas.
+Note that the atùin (the cursor) should start at the middle of the canvas.

 ## Template To Use